SPLAT: Speech-Language Joint Pre-Training for Spoken Language Understanding

 Table~\ref{tab:full_set} shows the performance of models on all four downstream tasks.
-Each number from our model is an average over~3 runs.
+Each number from our model is an average over three runs.
 Based on the results, we make the following observations.

-Firstly, compared with AlignNet-Scratch, all pre-trained models achieve superior results, especially more than~30\% gain on Spoken SQuAD, proving the effectiveness of pre-training.
+Firstly, compared with {\bf SPLAT-Scratch}, all pre-trained models achieve superior results, especially more than~30\% gain on Spoken SQuAD, proving the effectiveness of pre-training.

 Secondly, the inclusion of language module and the alignment task during pre-training is very beneficial.
-For instance, on CMU-MOSEI dataset, AlignNet-Seq-MLM outperforms AlignNet-Speech by~5.7\%, and it outperforms several baseline systems from recent literature.
-We argue that as SLU tasks require the model to interpret acoustic signals and their semantic meaning, the language module and alignment task will guide the speech module towards a mutual understanding of both modalities.
+For instance, on CMU-MOSEI, {\bf SPLAT-Seq-MLM} outperforms {\bf SPLAT-Speech} by~5.7\%, and outperforms several baseline systems from recent literature.
+We argue that as SLU tasks require the model to interpret acoustic signals and their underlying semantics, the language module will guide the speech module towards a mutual understanding of both modalities via our alignment task.

-Thirdly, comparing AlignNet-Seq against AlignNet-Tok, we find that the sequence-level alignment outperforms token-level alignment on the first three sequence classification tasks, while token-level alignment achieves higher accuracy on Spoken SQuAD, a token classification task.
-It shows that a closer resemblance between the pre-training goal and the property of downstream task will lead to better performance.

-Fourthly, updating the language module using MLM during pre-training is helpful.
+Thirdly, updating the language module using MLM during pre-training is helpful.
 Although the language module has been initialized with BERT, adaptation to the speech domain can help with semantic understanding in the downstream task.

+\paragraph{Types of alignment} Comparing {\bf SPLAT-Seq} against {\bf SPLAT-Tok}, we find that sequence-level alignment outperforms token-level alignment on all four tasks, although the latter is supposed to learn more fine-grained multi-modal representations.
+We leave the investigations of reasons for such phenomenon and more advanced token-level alignment approaches for future work.

-Finally, we experimented with a version of AlignNet which uses only 1 hour of transcribed speech sampled from Librispeech, AlignNet-Seq-MLM 1-hour.
-It achieves comparable results with the best variant AlignNet-Seq-MLM: same accuracy on FSC, 0.5\% less on SwBD and 0.6\% less on Spoken SQuAD.
+\paragraph{Low-resource scenario} We experiment with a version of SPLAT that uses only~1 hour of transcribed speech randomly sampled from the LibriSpeech {train-clean-360} subset for aligning speech and language modules, denoted as {\bf SPLAT-Seq-MLM 1-hour}.
+The language module of {\bf SPLAT-Seq-MLM 1-hour}---after being initialized with BERT$_\mathrm{BASE}$---is trained on the~1-hour LibriSpeech transcripts before minimizing the alignment loss.
+It achieves comparable results with the best variant {\bf SPLAT-Seq-MLM}: same accuracy on FSC, 0.5\% less on SwBD, and 0.6\% less on Spoken SQuAD.
 This shows that with a small amount of labeled speech data, our pre-training framework can achieve good results on downstream tasks.